 - Electric heaters do cost more to run, but they can be a good way to heat a small space quickly (like a child’s bedroom).
 Use the thermostat and timer to make sure you’re only running it when you need to.

 - Insulation is key.
 If you’re renting your landlord is required to insulate your home.
 Check under the house and the roof space, and if the insulation’s missing, have a chat with the landlord or property manager.

 Around 8% of your electricity is used for cooking.
-Thankfully, good ol’ slow cookers are much more energy efficient than ovens or stovetops, using an average 0.043 units of power compared to a stovetop’s 1.7 units.
-So it’s a good idea to try cooking dinner in a slow cooker a few nights each week if you can.
+Good ol’ slow cookers are much more energy efficient than ovens or stovetops, using an average 0.043 units of power compared to a stovetop’s 1.7 units, so it’s a good idea to try cooking dinner in a slow cooker a few nights each week if you can.
 (But also, what’s better than coming home to an already-cooked, delicious-smelling meal?)

-Around 7% of your electricity is used on IT and entertainment tech.
-That’s things like gaming consoles, computers, and TVs.
-Switch ‘em off at the wall when they’re not in use, because even in standby-mode, they’re still using power.
+Around 7% of your electricity is used on IT and entertainment tech – things like gaming consoles, computers, and TVs.
+Switch them off at the wall when they’re not in use, because even in standby-mode, they’re still using power.

-Around 7% of your electricity is used for lighting.
-That’s for either incandescent or fluorescent lighting, so it’s a good idea to start making the switch to LEDs, which use next to no power - and don’t forget to turn off lights when you’re not in the room.
+Around 7% of your electricity is used for lighting in homes with incandescent or fluorescent lighting, so it’s a good idea to start making the switch to LEDs which use next to no power.
+Check out Consumer NZ’s guide to buying LEDs - and don’t forget to turn off lights when you’re not in the room!

-Last of all, make sure you’re keeping an eye on your customer dashboard.
-Both the ‘Analyse’ tab and the ‘Usage data’ tabs will give you an indication of how much power you’re using and when.
+Lastly, keep an eye on your customer dashboard– both the ‘Analyse’ tab and the ‘Usage data’ tabs will give you an indication of how much power you’re using and when.
 If you notice your usage seems to creep up quickly at the same time you’re having a shower or cooking dinner (for example), you can work out the more costly and energy hungry appliances and activities around your home, and then make changes accordingly.